-A photo that has both closeby and distant objects in sharp focus is also referred to as having a "large depth of field" or "extended depth of field" (DOF).
+A photo that has both closeby and distant objects in sharp focus is also referred to as having a "large" depth of field or "extended" depth of field (DOF).

 You can see, even stopped down all the way to f-22, the farthest and closest caps are not perfectly infocus.
 With a wide-open aperture of f/1.8, you can see you have very shallow depth of field.
 It's tougher when objects are close to the camera and that leads into the second tip.

 Depth of field can get really narrow when you photograph up close subjects.
 Landscape photography often involves composing your photo with objects both close and far from your camera, so a large DOF is usually desirable.

 It is a beautiful image and the composition may have been improved if the horizon did not divide the photograph in half.
 The reflection of the sun in the water does connect the top of the photo with the bottom of the photo nicely.